davidkorea/AWS/EC2/6_EBS.md

 - If you use EBS for high performance, use **EBS-optimized instance types**
 - If an EBS volume is unused, you still pay for it.
 For cost saving over a long period, it can be cheaper to snapshot a volume and restore it later if unused

+- High wait time or slow response for SSD => increase IOPS
+- EC2 won’t start with EBS volume as root: make sure volume names are properly mapped (**/dev/xvdb** instead of **/dev/xvda** for example)
+- After increasing a volume size, you still need to **repartition** to use the incremental storage (xfs_growfs for example)
+- EBS is **already redundant** storage (replicated within an AZ)
+- But what if you want to increase IOPS to say 100 000 IOPS?
+  - RAID0
+    - But one disk fails, all the data is failed
+    - An application that needs a lot of IOPS and doesn’t need fault-tolerance
+    - A database that has replication already built-in，已创建副本的数据库
+   - RAID 1
+    - Mirroring a volume to another
+    - Application that need increase volume fault tolerance
+    - Application where you need to service disks，提供存储服务的应用，云硬盘等

 # 1. EBS Volume
 It’s a **network drive** (i.e. not a physical drive)
 - It uses the network to communicate the instance, which means there might be a bit of latency